Hakuka/AT/saucedemo-e2e/info-test-cases.md

 ### login

-Verify that the user can log in to the application.
+Verify that the user can login to the application.
 Four cases are tested:

 - Standard user (correct username and password) – login successful
 - Standard user (correct username and incorrect password) – login denied